SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

   (`Container`, functions, layers, optimizers, …) is preserved as closely as practical; the test suite defines parity.
 Intentional breaks are allowed only at the 1.0 boundary and must be documented.
 - NumPy in/out via rust-numpy zero-copy views; everything else stays device-side behind handles.
+- **Cross-device policy:** an op whose tensor operands live on different devices raises a deterministic device-mismatch error — never an implicit transfer (implicit copies hide performance cliffs; PyTorch precedent).
+Transfers are always explicit: a `.to(device)`-style API whose final names are decided in Phase 3, generalizing the v0.3 engine's `to_cpu()` / `to_gpu()`.
+Host scalars (Python / NumPy scalars) are not device-bound — they join ops under NEP 50 promotion, subject to the §3.2 dtype gating.
 - DLPack interop (PyTorch/JAX/CuPy exchange) is a post-1.0 add-on (e.g. `dlpark`).

 ### 3.4 Repository layout (target)